 Decision Economics: do groups make better investment decisions than individuals?

-There’s an operating assumption that groups make better-informed decisions than individuals—that the diversity of the group inevitably leads to a broader view where the sum is greater than its parts.
+There’s an operating assumption that groups make better-informed decisions than individuals, that the diversity of the group inevitably leads to a broader view where the sum is greater than its parts.
 While that makes sense on paper, research suggests that groups can be just as susceptible to developing blind spots as individuals—and may be even less likely to learn from past mistakes.

-In the fourth of a series of articles on how human behavior can affect investment decisions, we examine the interaction of individual biases and group dynamics and how they can lead to poor group decisions.
+In the fourth of a series of articles on how human behavior can affect investment decisions, we examine the interaction of individual biases and group dynamics and how they can lead to poor decisions.
 We also introduce techniques to ensure that the best thinking of the group gets on the table, maximizing the odds of making informed decisions.

 Groupthink: a history lesson

-Dr. Irving Janis, a clinical psychologist at Yale University, first coined the term groupthink when examining the decision-making that led to the Bay of Pigs fiasco during the early years of President John F. Kennedy’s administration.
+Dr. Irving Janis, a clinical psychologist at Yale University, first coined the term groupthink when examining the decision-making that led to the Bay of Pigs Invasion during the early years of President John F. Kennedy’s administration.
 The goal of that mission was to overthrow Cuba’s revolutionary leader Fidel Castro using a small group of approximately 1,000 Cuban exiles in small boats landing in the bay under the cloak of darkness.
 The CIA had given the mission a high probability of success, and Kennedy’s inner cabinet members, eager to depose Castro, quickly agreed to give the green light.
 In the end, about everything that could go wrong did, and the mission failed within 24 hours, with the exiles either captured or killed by Castro’s forces.

 What went wrong?